COVID-19 Business Relief Payments

 We notified eligible businesses though their e-Services account and by mail on December 31, 2020.

-We will mail payments to eligible businesses in early-January 2021, to the mailing address on their Sales Tax account.
+We mailed payments to eligible businesses on January 13, to the mailing address on their Sales Tax account.
 Electronic payments are not available for this program.

 We'll update this page as needed with the latest information.
 For questions about this program or your payment, email us at email@example.com or call 651-282-9999.